jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 Copy and paste the whole Nginx sample configuration file from above, changing the parameters according to your setup and uncommenting the lines.

-Add a job to cron so the certificate will be renwed automatically:
+Add a job to cron so the certificate will be renewed automatically:

 `echo "0 0 * * *  root  certbot renew --quiet --no-self-upgrade --post-hook 'systemctl reload nginx'" | sudo tee -a /etc/cron.d/renew_certbot`

 ## Traefik (with docker-compose)
 Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 Traefik integrates with your existing infrastructure components (Docker, Swarm mode, Kubernetes, Marathon, Consul, Etcd, Rancher, Amazon ECS, ...) and configures itself automatically and dynamically.
 Pointing Traefik at your orchestrator should be the only configuration step you need. (https://traefik.io/)

 Traefik needs 3 files in the SAME directory (or you must change pathes in the volume section) : docker-compose.yml, traefik.toml and acme.json.